DFINITY-Education/protocol-design/module-2.md

 Deployed canisters.
 ```
 Please read Instructor notes in nameServer.mo for the following methods to produce the following results:

-Feel free to experiment with each canister's public methods through the CLI.
-Here are some ideas to get you started:
 ```bash
 > dfx canister call Resolver resolve '("dfinity.org")' ("104.17.224.20")